Mondirkb/dataset-CIC-IDS-2017/README.md

 Three findings:

-1. **The ML layer flagged no local flow in any scenario**, despite detecting CICIDS2017 DDoS at 99.86% with the same model and the same ten features.
+1. **The ML layer flagged no local flow in any scenario**, despite detecting CICIDS2017 DDoS at 99.86% with the *same model and the same ten features* (Stage 1).
 The cause is a domain shift: the model learned DDoS as a *bidirectional exchange pattern* (mean 4.47 forward vs. 3.26 backward packets), not as packet volume.
 A unidirectional flood does not match that representation regardless of size.

 2. **Alert coverage is not attack recognition.** The HTTP-flood scenario shows an alert on 99.79% of flows, but every one is `SURICATA HTTP Response excessive header repetition` (SID 2221036) — a generic protocol-decode event raised on the server's response.
 Benign browsing produced alerts on 18.52% of its flows, proportionally more than the Nmap scan, confirming these events are not discriminative.
 The loaded rule set contained 575 XSS signatures; none matched the reflected-XSS payload.

-3. **The gap is closable but does not generalise.** Merging 65,543 local SynFlood flows into the CICIDS2017 training set raised local detection from 0% to 99.99% at under two points of benchmark accuracy.
+3. **The gap is closable but does not generalise.** Merging 65,543 local SynFlood flows into the CICIDS2017 training set raised local detection from 0% to 99.99% at under two points of benchmark accuracy, while CICIDS2017 DDoS detection was unaffected (99.86% → 99.92%).
 The same retrained model classified only 4 of 7 flows from `nping` — a different tool executing the same technique — because `nping` used two source ports for 200,000 packets while `hping3` varied its source port, collapsing the capture into 7 flows instead of 65,543.
 This is a difference in flow construction upstream of the model entirely.

-Full methodology and discussion are in the accompanying thesis.
+**The two stages together are the point of the thesis: benchmark performance is real but is not deployment performance.
+The dataset provides the foundation; local adaptation provides the transfer.** Full methodology and discussion are in the accompanying thesis.

 ---